Welcome to the oven!

 Waiting for the running dreams to start

 After four days in Kodachrome, we left to visit Zion National Park.
-There was no good place to park while pulling our T@G, so we simply drove through and took in what sights were available from the road.
-Even with that handicap, the views of Zion were overwhelming.
-Of course I drove wearing my prescription sunglasses, and when we came upon the two tunnels on the park road, The Missus in a panic grabbed the wheel from her shotgun position.
+Seeing no good place to park while pulling our T@G, we simply drove through and took in what sights were available from the road.

 We continued north past the Sawtooth Range, up the beautiful Salmon River Canyon to Darby, Montana, over Lolo Pass back into Idaho, spending our last overnight in a turnout on Highway 12 along the Clearwater River.
-It was nice to feel the cool mountain air and finally see some REAL trees again.
-And the smell!
-The scent of pine forest, after being away for weeks, is like a whiff of “Welcome Home”.
+It was nice to feel the cool mountain air and finally see some actual trees again.

 Speaking of signs, my favorite road sign of the trip came at the top of Lolo Pass: